DavidAJohnston/DecentralizedApplications/README.md

 [applications](https://en.bitcoin.it/wiki/List_of_Decentralized_Autonomous_Corporations)
 are adopting the Bitcoin model in order to succeed.
 [BitShares](https://docs.google.com/document/d/1RLcjSXWuU9vBJzzqLEXVACSCdn8zXKTTJRN_LfoCjNY/edit),
-[Mastercoin](http://www.mastercoin.org/) and Meshcoin are just a few of those "decentralized applications" that use a variety of methods to operate.
-Some use their own block chain (BitShares), some use existing block chains and issue their own tokens (Master Protocol and Mastercoin), and others operate at two layers above an existing block chain and issue their own tokens (Meshcoin).
+[Mastercoin](http://www.mastercoin.org/) and Open Garden are just a few of those "decentralized applications" that use a variety of methods to operate.
+Some use their own block chain (BitShares), some use existing block chains and issue their own tokens (Master Protocol and Mastercoin), and others operate at two layers above an existing block chain and issue their own tokens (OpenGarden).

 This paper describes why decentralized applications have the potential to be immensely successful, how the different types of decentralized